PraveshKunwar/PraveshKunwar/README.md

 - ✨ Portfolio - My personal portfolio using Typescript and Framer Motion (coming soon!)
 - ✨ Socialistic - A project that allows you to access all social media accounts in one customizable link (coming soon!)

+Here are some of my most used languages and frameworks, etc:
+- ⭐ Typescript
+- ⭐ Javascript
+- ⭐ CSS (frameworks: bootstrap, framer motion, bulma, scss, styled components)
+- ⭐ HTML (JSX)
+- ⭐ Python (learning)

+## Contributions

 > If you would like to contribute to any of my projects,
 > please contact me by emailing me.

 Email: praveshk04@outlook.com

+## 👋 Have a nice day!